 3. Any Party that withdraws from the Convention shall be considered as also having withdrawn from this Agreement.

 There is a third option, which would avoid a diplomatic incident, and be consistent with Trump’s idiotic position on climate change.
-Trump could of staying in the Paris Agreement but ignore the emissions reduction targets that the US has set itself.
+Trump could stay in the Paris Agreement but ignore the emissions reduction targets that the US has set itself.
 If Axios is correct, Trump has decided to ditch this option.

 What will it mean for the climate?